The Four Pillars of

 A GTM plan involves a range of business functions company-wide — from product and customer success to sales and marketing — to align on a value proposition, measure demand, and activate a plan to launch and scale a product.
 By understanding the Ideal Customer Profile (ICP), competitive positioning, market trends, and target segments, businesses can create a solid GTM strategy that maximizes their chance of success.

-The Importance of Optimizing Your Go To Market Plan
+The Importance of Optimizing Your GTM Plan

 With the current economic climate, the wriggle room businesses once had in budget, KPIs, OKRs, or performance in general, has evaporated.
 Everyone is being forced to run their business on a much tighter basis, yet hit the same amount of revenue from a smaller budget than in the past.
 To hit the same targets with fewer resources, you have to become a lot more scientific in your go-to-market planning process.